web3ideation/multisig-wallet-w3i/README.md

 added event log checks ✅

-➡️ add more functions to the testscript which test the contracts functionality
+➡️ add more functions to the testscript which test the contracts functionality let eth get transfered at 5 owners add simpleErc721 and simpleERC20 (sepolia already deployed) let erc721 get transfered at 4 owners let erc20 get transfered at 2 owners let other function do something at 3 owners (ask chat gpt for an example)

-create a new wallet (maybe metamask on the business brave profile) and put some real ETH on it _Mainnet deploy_
+create a new wallet (maybe metamask on the business brave profile) and put some real ETH on it

+Gasusage checken fürs deployment

+_Mainnet deploy_

 ---